mythril-forge/homebrew-spells/spells/level-2/flame-blade.md

 # Flame Blade

-- [ ] Homebrew
+- [x] Homebrew

 ***2nd-level evocation***

 **Casting Time:** bonus action

-**Duration:** 10 minutes
+**Duration:** 5 minutes

 **Range:** self

-**Tags:** verbal, somatic, material, concentration
+**Tags:** verbal, somatic, material

 **Material Components:** leaf of sumac

 ---

 ## Description
 You evoke a fiery blade in your free hand.
 The blade is similar in size and shape to a scimitar, and it lasts for the duration.
+The blade has the same statistics as a shortsword with the following changes:
+- The sword deals `3d6` fire damage on a hit.
+- The flaming blade sheds bright light in a 10-foot radius.

 If you let go of the blade, it disappears, but you can evoke the blade again as a bonus action.

-You can use your action to make a melee spell attack with the fiery blade.
-On a hit, the target takes `3d6` fire damage.

-The flaming blade sheds bright light in a 10-foot radius and dim light for an additional 10 feet.

-## At Higher Levels
-When you cast this spell using a spell slot of 4th level or higher, the damage increases by `1d6` for every two slot levels above 2nd.

 ---